Old Pianos Hauled Away

-Recently I have donated twenty pianos to schools in Cambodia, and ten pianos to schools in Viet Nam, and two pianos to Zambia, and hundreds to Peru.
+I have donated twenty pianos to schools in Cambodia, ten pianos to schools in Viet Nam, two pianos to Zambia, and hundreds to Peru.
 If you know anyone locally who wants a piano, please let me know.
 I am always looking for outlets for these pianos: starving musicians, foster children beginning piano lessons, artists who would like an endless supply of piano parts, metal sculptors, and wood workers who are looking for old-growth wood and unusual pieces, school art classes, or projects for people with nothing else to do.

-Regardless of its fate, I guarantee that your piano will not end up in a landfill.
+Regardless of its fate, my goal is that your piano will not end up in a landfill.

 (I do not do what happens in this NY Times article: For More Pianos, Last Note Is Thud in the Dump – NY Times.com ARTS | December 31, 1969, Video Library Player: A Requiem for Pianos O’Mara Meehan Piano Movers has been the business since 1874.
 The vice president, Brian O’Mara, laments the fact he has to dispose of five to ten pianos a month.)